Paul Roebuck

 Paul Gerrard Peter Roebuck (born 13 October 1963) is a former English cricketer.
 Roebuck was a right-handed batsman who bowled right-arm medium-fast.
-He was born at Bath, Somerset, and was educated at Millfield School.
+He was born in Bath, Somerset, and was educated at Millfield School.

 While studying at the University of Cambridge, Roebuck made his first-class debut for Cambridge University against Glamorgan at Fenner's in 1983.
 He made four further first-class appearances for the university in 1983, before making a further five appearances in 1984.
 It was in 1984 that he made his only first-class appearance for Gloucestershire against Middlesex in the County Championship at the County Ground, Bristol.
 The following season, Roebuck made nine first-class appearances for Cambridge University, the last of which came against Oxford University in The University Match at Lord's.
 In nineteen first-class matches for the university, he scored a total of 686 runs at an average of 28.58, with a high score of 82.
 One of three half centuries he made, this score came against Somerset (captained by his brother, Peter) in 1985.
 With the ball, he took 6 wickets at a bowling average of 44.83, with best figures of 2/44.

 While playing for the university, he also played List A cricket for the Combined Universities, making his debut in that format against Kent in the 1983 Benson & Hedges Cup.
 He made six further appearances for the team, the last of which came against Sussex in the 1985 Benson & Hedges Cup.
 In his seven List A matches, he scored a total of 132 runs at an average of 22.00, with a high score of 33.

 He later made two first-class appearances for Glamorgan in the 1988 County Championship against Hampshire and Worcestershire, scoring a total of 60 runs.